Beninix/CSC207-Project/README.md

 1. User selects "Create account" button.
 2. User submits username and password.
 4. System returns confirmation message.
-5. Search View is made viewable to user.
+5. Login View is made viewable to user.

 ## Additional implementations and notes (Team)
-* View Manager Model
-* functionality of removing recipes from recipes collection or calendar is not implemented.
+* functionality of removing recipes from recipes collection is not yet implemented.